 I'm pretty much okay except that I need to avoid lifting things over my head.
 That will bring on the pain and can even cause more damage.

 Many people have rotator cuff tears without even knowing it.
 Maybe they are like me, thinking that they are just getting older and expecting discomfort.
-So therefore they're not getting it checked out.
+So, therefore, they're not getting it checked out.

-Routine Physical Therapy Keeps My Shoulder Functioning
+Constant Physical Therapy Keeps Me Functioning After Nine Years

-I never had surgery and I’m functioning very well with full mobility.
+I never had surgery, and I’m functioning very well with full mobility.

 I had asked my doctor why it is that I can do almost anything even though the major tendon is completely torn.
-He said that because I’m doing the PT exercises I am constantly training the other muscles to take over.
-He added that as long as I continue the PT the rest of my life I might never need surgery, especially since the chance of success are minimal after such as long time.
+He said that I am continually training the other muscles to take over because I'm doing the PT exercises.

 Resources and References